table of contents

 The only obstacle is scalability.
 In a massively multilingual context, there are thousands of translation directions, which requires prohibitively many back-translations.
 To overcome this obstacle, Zhang et al. incorporate back-translation directly into the training process.
 And their final models exhibit improved translation quality and fewer off-target translation errors.

 So we're excited about the potential for multilingual translation to improve translation quality and to create new translation directions for the Sicilian language.
-And we still have several issues of Arba Sicula to assemble Sicilian-English parallel text from, so we also need to finish collecting that parallel text.
-We'll keep working on it.

 Copyright © 2002-2021 Eryk Wdowiak